Fall Exterior Painting – Am I Too Late To Paint Outside?

 - Scraping and sanding to prep exterior surfaces in the morning, then applying primer and paint once the air and surfaces to be painted have warmed up.

 - Painting a surface in, or just after, direct sunlight during the time of day when it is warmest.

 - Performing a first maintenance coat in the fall season, and then returning the following spring to apply the final coat.

 Did this article rekindle your hope to get some outdoor painting done this year?
-If so, get in touch with us for a professional, detailed quotation and plan of execution.
+If so, get in touch with us for a detailed quotation and plan of execution.
 We’ll be glad to spruce up your home before the snow flies.
-Even if winter comes early, don’t despair, we’ll be pleased to pick up where we left off, with a booking first thing in spring 2019.
+Even if winter comes early, don’t despair, we’ll be pleased to pick up where we left off, with a booking first thing in spring 2021.